Norman Loves Rose: Reception

 Sandra Hall in The Bulletin said, "the comedy relies on a certain amount of obtuseness, literal mindedness, double-takes and talking at cross-purposes.
 The characters are there to be laughed at, not with, and to that end much over-acting is done.
 Nobody turns out to be particularly likeable."
 Susie Eisehuth wrote in The Sydney Morning Herald that the film was "a pleasant little comedy" although the subject matter of a wife needing a child to be fulfilled felt "ideologically on the nose".
 Anna-Maria Del'Osso, also in the Herald, called the film "an overblown guffaw at sex Jewish Family Style, scripted with the wit of the schoolyard and the tedium of several TV afternoons' worth of situation comedy."
+David Stratton said it was "padded out with overlong scenes of marginal interest" and compared it to the 1972 Israeli film I Love You Rosa.

 Bill Cosford of the Miami Herald called the film "another in the wave of boy-meets-older-girl stories now choking the market", comparing it to Private Lessons.
 He added:

 What is remarkable about these films is how they remind us of the lingering inequity in contemporary gender relations.
 A lot of people seem to be entertained by little-boy/big-girl, and everyone at least seems to find the idea humorous.
 Switch the roles, however - little-girl/big-boy - and folks start talking jail time.
 It's interesting.
 Norman Loves Rose does nothing to settle such philosophical issues, nor does it do much of anything else, including entertain.